cor215/WiFind2017/README.md

 Above you'll find two plots displaying wifi density (controlled by population) among low-income housing projects and non-public residential areas for both open and private wifi networks.
 The first plot shows a moderate positive correlation between median household income and wifi density for open networks among low-income housing projects and non-public residential areas.
 The p-value for this correlation is statistically significant with a 0.05 alpha value threshold.

-The second plot shows a weak to moderate positive correlation between median household income and wifi density for non-open networks among low-income housing projects and nonpublic residential areas.
+The second plot shows a weak to moderate positive correlation between median household income and wifi density for private networks among low-income housing projects and non-public residential areas.
 The p-value for this correlation is also statistically significant with a 0.05 alpha value threshold.

 We can interpret these moderate relationships as median household income increases, wfi density also increases.
 However, there can be other influences in play such as commercial activity and external factors we don’t have data to account for.
 More data collection is recommended.